USS Iowa (BB-61): Bombardment of Japan

 On 27 August, Iowa and her sister ship entered Sagami Bay to oversee the surrender of the Yokosuka Naval Arsenal.
 Two days later, she entered Tokyo Bay with the occupation forces.
-Here, a number of sailors from Missouri were temporarily stationed on Iowa for the duration of the surrender ceremony which took place aboard Missouri.
-After serving as Admiral Halsey's flagship for the surrender ceremony on 2 September, Iowa remained in the bay as part of the occupying force.
-As part of the ongoing Operation Magic Carpet, she received homeward bound GIs and liberated US prisoners of war before departing Tokyo Bay on 20 September, bound for the United States.
+Here, a number of sailors from Missouri were temporarily stationed on Iowa for the duration of the surrender ceremony, which took place aboard Missouri.
+Iowa remained in the bay as part of the occupying force.
+As part of the ongoing Operation Magic Carpet, she received homeward-bound GIs and liberated US prisoners of war before departing Tokyo Bay on 20 September, bound for the United States.

 Post–World War II (1945–1949)

 Iowa arrived in Seattle, Washington, on 15 October 1945, then sailed for Long Beach, California, where she engaged in training operations until returning to Japan in 1946 to serve as flagship for the 5th Fleet.
 She returned to the United States on 25 March 1946 and resumed her role as a training ship.
 During her usual routine of drills and maneuvers she also embarked Naval Reserve elements and midshipmen for training.
 In October, Iowa underwent a period of overhaul and modernization, which resulted in the addition of the SK-2 Radar and the loss of a number of 20 mm and 40 mm gun mounts.
-In July, following the Bikini atomic experiments, the old battleship was selected as a target for a live fire exercise to be carried out by Iowa and other sea and air assets of the navy.
-The exercise began with separate shellings from a destroyer, heavy cruiser, and Iowa, but this did not sink the ship, and so Nevada was finished off with one aerial torpedo hit amidships, sinking her 65 mi from Pearl Harbor on 31 July 1948.
+In July, following the Bikini atomic experiments, the old battleship was selected as a target for a live-fire exercise to be carried out by Iowa and other sea and air assets of the navy.
+The exercise began with separate shellings from a destroyer, heavy cruiser, and Iowa, but this did not sink the ship, so Nevada was finished off with one aerial torpedo hit amidships, sinking her 65 mi from Pearl Harbor on 31 July 1948.
 In September 1948, as part of the post World War II drawdown of the armed forces, Iowa was deactivated at San Francisco, and then formally decommissioned into the United States Navy reserve fleets on 24 March 1949.